uplion/WorkerNode/README.md

 #### Running Local Scripts

-If you are setting up a local model, it is necessary to run a local script named `bash.sh` that is located in the current directory.
+If you are setting up a local model, it is necessary to run a local script named `local.sh` that is located in the current directory.
 This script prepares the local environment or performs necessary initializations for the local model to function correctly.

 To run the script, you should first ensure that it is executable.
 You can set the executable permission using the following command: